mathanraj0601/JsonSchemaSourceGeneratorTask/Readme.md

 # Json Schema GSOC 2024 Qualification Task Solution

 Welcome to the JSON Schema GSOC 2024 Qualification Task solution repository!
-This project addresses compilation issues in the CorvusQualification project by updating the ExistingLibrary.
-The main goals include enhancing the ExistingLibrary to generate a missing attribute, enabling smooth referencing in the CorvusQualification project, and creating a NuGet package for broader usability.
+This project addresses compilation issues in the CorvusQualification project by updating the ExistingPackage.
+The main goals include enhancing the ExistingPackage to generate a missing attribute, enabling smooth referencing in the CorvusQualification project, and creating a NuGet package for broader usability.

 ## Task Accomplishments

-- ExistingLibrary is now capable of generating the missing attribute.
+- ExistingPackage is now capable of generating the missing attribute.
-- The CorvusQualification project successfully references the ExistingLibrary as a project reference.
+- The CorvusQualification project successfully references the ExistingPackage as a project reference.
-- A NuGet package for ExistingLibrary has been generated and is being referenced by the UserCode project.
+- A NuGet package for ExistingPackage has been generated and is being referenced by the UserCode project.

 ## Existing library usage in another project